LIYangggggg/SSB-OSR/README.md

 bash run_eval_TTA.sh
 ```

-This will generate multiple prediction results, which will be saved in the `save_dir` directory.
+This will generate multiple prediction results.

-## Result Fusion and CSV Testing

-To fuse the prediction results and print them , use the following script:
+To fuse the prediction results and print them, use the following script:

 ```bash
 python metric_result_GradNorm.py --result_dir path/to/